scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/setting_up_flexnet.md

     ```
 *  After installing the solution, using the Solution Console
     1. Within the Solution Console, click on the **Gear** icon and select **Manage License Server**.
-    2. Provide your Flexnet License Server URL and FlexNet Server ID
+    2. Provide your FlexNet License Server URL and FlexNet Server ID
     3. Click **Apply** and your license will be applied.

 Note that some product services may not initialize until the license server has been configured and may require a restart to connect to the license server.
 This can be achieved by deleting the relevant pod, which can be done through the 'Pods' view in the Solution Console.